madhavms/Optimize-React-Performance/README.md

 [Link to Re-rendering in React](https://www.geeksforgeeks.org/re-rendering-components-in-reactjs/)

 So there are two ways of avoiding re-render:

 1. Memoize the child component using React.memo(ChildComponent).

+   React.memo is a higher order component.

+   If your component renders the same result given the same props, you can wrap it in a call to React.memo for a performance boost in some cases by          memoizing the result.
+This means that React will skip rendering the component, and reuse the last rendered result.

+   React.memo only checks for prop changes.
+If your function component wrapped in React.memo has a useState, useReducer or useContext Hook in its            implementation, it will still rerender when state or context change.

 ![alt text](https://github.com/madhavms/React-Context-Provider-Example/blob/master/Images/7.png)